BPennie03/Discode/docs/Getting-Started.md

 ## Step 3: Adding Discode to your server

-1.
+1. Make sure you are loged in to Discord in your browser
-2. Navigate back to 'Discode' application section on the Developer Portal
+2. Navigate back to `Discode` application section on the Developer Portal
 3. Select the `OAuth2` tab
 4. Scroll down to `Scopes` and select `bot`
 5. A `Bot Permissions` checklist should have now opened
 6. Select the `Administrator` box
+7. Click the `Copy` and paste that link into your browser
+8. Select the server you want to add Discode to
+9. Select `Continue` and then `Authorize`

 ## Step 4: Creating a `.env` file